 The rash itself is characteristically red and scaling but occasionally can become weepy and oozy.
-The scaling can be extensive enough to produce significant dandruff and may be the patient's major complaint.
+The scaling can be extensive enough to produce significant dandruff, which is usually a patient's major complaint.

 The distribution of this rash is often of great help in making the diagnosis.
-In adults, areas commonly involved include the scalp, the outer ear, and external auditory canal, the forehead, the eyebrows, the eyelids, the cheeks adjacent to the nose, including the folds that extends from the nose to the sides of the mouth, and less commonly the armpits, the mid-chest, and mid-back regions.
+In adults, areas commonly involved include the scalp, the outer ear, and external auditory canal, the forehead, the eyebrows, the eyelids, the cheeks adjacent to the nose, including the folds that extend from the nose to the sides of the mouth, and less commonly the armpits, the mid-chest, and mid-back regions.
 In babies, the rash causes a scalp eruption commonly called "cradle cap."
 It can also be more extensive and involve the diaper area as well.
-Although in both adults and children the rash may have no symptoms, it commonly causes itching, especially in the scalp.

-What specialties of health care professionals diagnose and treat seborrheic dermatitis?
+What healthcare professionals diagnose and treat seborrheic dermatitis?

-Most primary care physicians, pediatricians, internists, and family doctors are able to diagnose and treat seborrheic dermatitis.
+Most primary care physicians, pediatricians, internists, and family doctors can diagnose and treat seborrheic dermatitis.
 Occasionally, it may be necessary to refer patients to a dermatologist for a diagnosis.

 How do healthcare professionals diagnose seborrheic dermatitis?